juliafan55/javascript-trivia/README.md

 7. If you'd like to play again, click the Restart button!

 ## Next Steps
 The current version of the game doesn't contain different categories.
-I'd like to implement that with each category being a different Studio Ghibli move.
+I'd like to implement that with each category being a different Studio Ghibli movie.
 Also, I'd like to implement different point amount awarded depending on the difficulty of the question.

 ## Acknowledgments